NPEMASTER/engineering-take-home/README.md

 ## Requirements
  - Import historical data for the year 2010-2021 at HB_HOUSTON settlement point
- - Take a user’s input for PPA price as input on the front end
+ - Take a user’s input for PPA price as input
  - Take a user's input for the year they want to know the profit or loss for
  - Write code that sums the profit or loss for each hour in the year specified.
 This will involve combining the following:
     - $/MWH price for each hour in the year (FYI there are 8760 hours in a year)
     - The quantity of MWHs the 12x24 says will be delivered in that hour
     - The users price
-- Return the profit or loss for the year and price specified
+- Return the profit or loss for the year and price specified by the user

 ## Frontend
 Your frontend would ideally be a Typescript React app, though if another technology is easier for you then go for that.
 The command to start this frontend should be included in a separate `README-your-name.md` file.
 Place your frontend code in `/frontend`.